 Resources for Empowerment

 Headspace is an app that makes meditation accessible.
 There are many misconceptions about meditation and how it can fit into our lives.
 Finding your way in is key to using meditation as a tool to feel more grounded in yourself.
-This app offers many different forms of meditation with great guidance, didactic cartoons explaining different concepts (including the blue sky metaphor), and you can use it on the go or at home.
+This app offers many different forms of meditation with excellent guidance, didactic cartoons explaining different concepts (including the blue sky metaphor), and you can use it on the go or at home.
 Sign up for the 10-day trial to check it out!

 With this pay-what-you-can online meditation training, you will learn that meditation doesn’t have to be about clearing your mind of all thoughts, but rather a sacred place for you to let your mind run its course.
 Taking this training changed my relationship to meditation and to the way I treat my own thoughts and perceptions.
 What happens when we give ourselves space to just be?